typescript-eslint/typescript-eslint/docs/maintenance/ISSUES.md

 This document serves as a guide for how you might manage issues, also known as issue triaging.

-Use your best judgement when triaging issues, but most of all remember to be **kind, friendly, and encouraging** when responding to users.
+Use your best judgement when triaging issues, and most of all remember to be **kind, friendly, and encouraging** when responding to users.
+Many users are new to open source and/or typed linting.
+It's imperative we give them a positive, uplifting experience.

 :::tip
 If you're ever unsure on any part of issue management, don't hesitate to loop in a maintainer that has more context to help!